NMRDfromMD/nmrdfrommd.github.io/_sources/illustrations/lennard-jones-fluids.rst.txt

 The imposed temperatures ranged from :math:`T = 30` to
 :math:`160\,\text{K}`, corresponding to reduced temperatures from :math:`T^* = 0.8` to :math:`3.0`.

+All LAMMPS input scripts and analysis scripts written in Python are provided on GitHub; see |dataset-LJ-fluid|.

 Results
 -------